Episode 3

 You know what I mean?

-Even though my mom gave her, you know, gave her.
+Even though my mom gave her, you know, gave her all rest in peace, you know, Roxy.

-Lieutenant Roxy, cuz she died 21.
+Lieutenant Roxy, because she died 21.

 Speaker C: